Chief Academic Officer, Connecticut State Department of Education

 ABOUT THE ORGANIZATION:

-The State of Connecticut is embarking on a bold and ambitious strategy for education reform.
+The Connecticut State Department of Education is embarking on a bold and ambitious strategy for education reform.
 Under the leadership of newly appointed Commissioner Stefan Pryor, the department has begun a deliberate and disciplined process to tackle some of the most significant obstacles standing in the way of every student having the opportunity to graduate high school both college- and career-ready.

 ABOUT THE POSITION: